FaarahSheek/Brain-Tumour-Classification-Project/README.md

  The model assists in brain tumor diagnosis by identifying the type of tumor present in MRI images.

  ### Commonly asked questions
-1. What is the objective of this project?

-Answer:
-The objective is to automatically classify brain MRI images into four categories—Glioma Tumor, Meningioma Tumor, Pituitary Tumor, and No Tumor—using a convolutional neural network (CNN) to assist in brain tumor diagnosis.
+1. Can the model predict on new MRI images?
+Yes.
+The trained model can take a new MRI image as input and predict the tumor category, making it suitable for testing on unseen real-world data.

 2. How can this project be improved?